Niiti/HuTouch-AI-Demo/meditaion/meditate/README.md

 ## Time Breakdown

-The total time taken to generate the code was **28 minutes (0.46 hours)**.
+The total time taken to generate the code was **19 minutes**.
 Below is a detailed breakdown of the time spent on each feature:

 | **Feature**            | **Time Spent** |
 |------------------------|----------------|